Photo: Peace and Paws Dog Rescue.

 Everyone loves Thanksgiving, in America, except ironically, and painfully, our Native American sisters and brothers.
-The myth isn’t true—that first Thanksgiving may have happened but it was one-way and there was already suffering and death all around and we repaid that moment of kindness one thousandfold with lies and murder.
+The myth isn’t particularly true—that first Thanksgiving may have happened but it was one-way and there was already suffering and death all around and we repaid that moment of kindness one thousandfold with lies and murder.

 But!
 And it’s an important but!
 Life is full of suffering and that this chapter of human hypocrisy has ended up as a day to honor family and sitting down around a table to eat and talk—things this fast food culture has fast forgotten—is an important and healthy thing.

 So let’s honor the past, with a deep bow to our human tendency to hurt one another.
 And let us resolve to be kind.